Form a Corporation in Florida

 Choosing your corporation name is a big step on your way to fully incorporating your business in the state of Florida.
 Your chosen name needs to be available according to Secretary of State records in Florida, and it cannot too closely resemble another company's name (so that it possibly leads to deception or confusion).
 Finally, make sure that your name does not mislead the public in any way.
 Check for other statutory requirements as well.

 Remember to truly put forth some effort when it comes to choosing your company name.
 This is both for your company's own best branding and to comply with Florida state law.
-If you'd like help choosing a name and more information on how you can reserve it, go to our article entitled, Is My Business Name Available?
-This article will also help you learn how to run name searches on your own.
+You can run your own name searches with the State of Florida, or SunDoc can perform your name availability check or reserve your corporation name for you.

 With the IRS, you can file form SS4 to apply for an EIN.
 If you prefer, SunDoc Filings can also do this on your behalf.
 Simply go to our EIN page for more information.